apalarcon/LATTIN/README.md

                                         - CLOSE CONFIGURATION FILE -
 ===========================================================================================================
 ```
-Please note that we provide an example of LATTIN namelist input file.
+Please note that we provide examplea of LATTIN namelist input file in the ```testing_LATTIN folder```.
 You can modifiy this or create a new one based on the description above

 ## Tracking methodologies